There are 22 results.

 Development of integrated concepts for multi-storey buildings, which enable renovations of buildings with high energy efficiency at good user acceptance during the realisation phase as well as afterwards (comfort, affordability).
 Relevant components: integrated solutions of roof and façade with high rate of pre-fabrication, the possibility of integrating the energy façade/roofs and energy distribution and supply.

-The Energy in Buildings and Communities Programme by the IEA enables collaborative research and development projects amongst its 24 member countries.
+The Energy in Buildings and Communities Programme by the IEA enables collaborative research and development projects.
 Thematically, it focuses on integrating energy efficient and sustainable technologies in buildings and communities.